 What I LOVE about the Gaylord Rockies’ accommodations is the iconic-Colorado interior design and decor with its aspen tree-inspired carpets, plaid print pillows, and hiking & camping maps in the closets (yes, the closets!).

-Dining Options at the Gaylord Rockies
+Dining Options at the Gaylord Denver

 Another reason you’ll likely hunker down at the Gaylord Rockies upon check-in: it’s eight dining options.

 - Old Hickory Steakhouse: signature restaurant with premium black Angus steak, seafood, and tableside desserts.